givingjar/blog.givingjar.org/_posts/2017-03-15-how-to-enroll-in-paypal-giving-fund.md

 After you sign in for the first time, visit your PayPal Giving Fund [profile][26] to customize your donation page.

-> **Tip:** From now on, access your PayPal Giving Fund account [here][1].
+> **Tip:** Access your PayPal Giving Fund account [here][1].
 Your dashboard provides links to your donation page, PayPal account, donation activity, and other resources.
 {:.tip}

 There are six aspects of your PayPal Giving Fund account that you can customize.
 Most of them will be visible on your donation page, the others affect how donors find our interact with your organization.